IBM/dbb-zappbuild/build-conf/README.md

 tazunittest_reportOptions | BPXWDYN creation options for creating 'report' type data sets tazunittest_dependenciesDatasetMapping | DBB property mapping to map dependencies to different target datasets tazunittest_dependenciesCopyMode | Property mapping to configure the copyMode when uploading dependencies into target libraries.
-Default: BINARY.
+Default: BINARY. tazunittest_tazxlsconv | Location of Style sheet to convert TAZ Unit test case results to JUnit.
+Xalan needs to be available in the users path to help in the conversion

 ### zCEE3.properties
 Application properties used by zAppBuild/language/zCEE3.groovy